Mark Powell (cricketer, born 1980)

-Mark John Powell (born 4 November 1980, Northampton) was an English professional cricketer for Northamptonshire from the years 2000 to 2004.
+Mark John Powell (born 4 November 1980) was an English professional cricketer for Northamptonshire from the years 2000 to 2004.
 Since then he has retired from professional cricket to take up a business career in London, England where he also continued to play club Cricket in the Middlesex Premier League for Finchley between 2006 and 2009.
+He was born at Northampton in 1980.

 Career

-Mark Powell played a total of 42 Cricket matches for Northamptonshire in First Class and One day competitions, as well as appearances for the England Under-15 team in 1996 and the Loughborough UCCE in 2000 to 2002.
+Mark Powell played a total of 42 matches for Northamptonshire in first-class and One day competitions, as well as appearances for the England Under-15 team in 1996 and the Loughborough UCCE in 2000 to 2002.
 His First Class high score of 108 not out in 2002 was achieved during a record-breaking first wicket partnership of 375, in which Rob White scored 277.